-Student of of the week: Student will be selected by teachers based on the following below: Improved behavior Demonstrates excellent behavior inside and outside the classroom Well-mannered and respectful to peers and teachers Is dependable and accepts responsibility Has ability to work independently and makes sound decisions Complies with classroom and school rules and safety regulations Has good attendance Rockstar Rocket Days: This day is set aside to celebrate students who has displayed exception behavior during a certain tin ne within the month.
-The requirements to participate in Rockstar Rocket Days are listed below: Students must have 90% positive dojo points and no conduct points in RCSA connect Students must not have received any focus referrals

-• Student of the month: Student will be selected by teachers based on their behavior for our character traits.
+- Student of the week: Student will be selected by teachers based on the following below: - o Improved behavior - o Demonstrates excellent behavior inside and outside the classroom - o Well-mannered and respectful to peers and teachers - o Is dependable and accepts responsibility - o Has ability to work independently and makes sound decisions - o Complies with classroom and school rules and safety regulations - Has good attendance - Rockstar Rocket Days: This day is set aside to celebrate students who have displayed exceptional behavior during a certain time within the month.
+The requirements to participate in Rockstar Rocket Days are listed below: - Students must have no conduct points in RCSA connect - Students must not have received any focus referrals - Student of the month: Student will be selected by teachers based on their behavior for our character traits.